Phyllanthus temehaniensis

-Glochidion temehaniense, also known by the synonym Phyllanthus temehaniensis, is a species of tree in the family Phyllanthaceae.
-It is endemic to the Society Islands of French Polynesia, where it is native to the islands of Tahaa, Raiatea, and Huahine.
-Like all other species of Glochidion, it is pollinated by leafflower moths in the genus Epicephala.
+Phyllanthus temehaniensis, also known by the synonym Glochidion temehaniense, is a species of flowering plant in the family Phyllanthaceae.
+It is a shrub or tree endemic to the Society Islands of French Polynesia, where it is native to the islands of Tahaa, Raiatea, and Huahine.
+Like all other species of Phyllanthus, it is pollinated by leafflower moths in the genus Epicephala.